olton/mina-node-monitor/server/SERVER-DOCS.md

 - `publicKeyDelegators` - node key for getting delegations
 - `telegram` - your telegram bot(s) settings
 - `discord` - your discord chat(s) settings
-- `balanceSendInterval` - the interval with which the server will send the current balance in telegrams
 - `alertInterval` - the interval with which the server will check node state and send alerts in telegrams
 - `blockDiff` - difference in blocks with MinaExplorer at which an alert will be sent
 - `blockDiffToRestart` - difference in blocks when Mina will be restarted